alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 <br>

-Add or modify the file with the following configuration:
+We configure both interfaces with the following YAML:

 ```yaml
 network: